grassjelly/mycobot/README.md

     cd ..
     rosdep install --from-paths src --ignore-src -r -y

-### 1.2 Install Firmware to board
+### 1.2 Firmware Installation
-You need to upload version 2.1 Alpha firmware to Atom Board for the driver to work.
-You can find the [here](https://github.com/elephantrobotics/myCobot/releases/tag/0).
+You need to upload version 2.1 Alpha firmware to the Atom Board for the ROS driver to work.
+You can find the released binaries [here](https://github.com/elephantrobotics/myCobot/releases/tag/0).

 The main board must also be uploaded with Transponder firmware found in the link above.